Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/2.4-rhel-system-roles/README.md

   * Enter **node\*** for host pattern -> Click **Launch**<br>
   * Review the output to see breadth and scope of what is checked by this role.<br>&nbsp;<br>
   You will see some output that will show you the tasks that were skipped and tasks that stayed the same, and tasks that made a change.
 For the tasks that changed it will give you a glimpse as to what configuration file was changed and the setting that was added or taken away.
-* run adhoc commands in AC to review target node chrony settings and confirm that the ntp server is set to the ansible-1 control node.
+* Run adhoc commands in AC to review target node chrony settings and confirm that the ntp server is set to the ansible-1 control node.
     * Go to: **Resources** -> **Inventories** -> **Workshop Inventory** -> **Hosts** tab
     * Check **node1**, **node2**, and **node3** -> Click **Run Command**
     * Update the form as follows: